animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 ## Anyway

 That's not to get started on dark matter = gravity.
 A classical description for that would be quite embaressing so I like to depict it with a happy smiley-face bouncing between two unhappy massive bodies.

+---

+## Backtrack:

+Let’s flesh all that out.
+Oh wait, I’ve had eczema my entire life.
+Disease exists.
+Maybe ask me how to help with that?

+I would say diet and nature mostly.
+But then there’s the problem of our/the entire social system.

+Which brings me to the archetypes.

+Our symbolic collective consciousness has developed an allergy to itself and it manifests as disease.
+That’s why allergies and… cancer… and other diseases have been on the rise.
+Yes, it’s all metabolic, environmental, and social.
+That third one is especially misunderstood and neglected.
+Because the collective consciousness, that we have, is misunderstood and, probably, neglected.

+---

+Theory:

+If we took a sample size of 100 people and gave them organic grass-fed and grass-finished steak4 times a day and wild-caught salmon, maybe tea and of course water, every day for 3 months (1) and the quit watching porn and masturbating, and perhaps having sex, I wouldn't know, for that entire short-duration of 3 months, they would all see amazing health benefits.

+The quantity of the two meals can vary, but crucially, only those two.
+No sauces, you maybe afford other seasonings, pepper and arbitrary amounts of salt (sea salt).
+The first month would be gruelling and they would be expected to have all sorts of terrible side effects.
+For that reason, it's essential that they are supported, financially and otherwise.

+Social connection is key to prevent them from going into psychosis.

+By month 3, they'll be a-okay.
+1 month is willpower-mode.
+After month 3, I think it should be upt to them, but at they point they've formed a physical dependence/relationship with the food.
+So thereafter all of their dietary and financial needs must be paid for.
+They've given their bodies for this fucking experiment.

+Generally speaking, all food should be free.
+That's step 1.
+Just donate 50% of Snickers to an organic pasture.

+Big disclaimer: Some of this is hyperbole and my actual instructions would be much longer and better-recommended.
+But you get the gist of it.
+Strict diet and no porn.
+I'd also add meditation.

+Only volunteers, obviously.
+No coercion.
+Sample size 100, increase from there if the results are profound.
+Also, key metrics like blood analyses will radically deviate from expected. new metrics and null hypotheses will have to be determined.
+The key evaluatum is reported wellbeing, cognition, mental energy, and physical energy.
+That includes mood and social satisfication, relationship satisfaction, etc.